Coronavirus: German public turning against Bundesliga return behind closed doors | DW | 30.04.2020

 As the Bundesliga awaits approval to restart the season as soon as possible, a DW survey has revealed that only a third of Germans are in favor of a return of football behind close doors — a marked change in opinion.

-Only one third of Germans are in favor of the Bundesliga restarting its season behind closed doors, according to a survey by research institute Infratest dimap, carried out on behalf of Deutsche Welle.
+Only one-third of Germans are in favor of the Bundesliga restarting its season behind closed doors, according to a survey by research institute Infratest dimap, carried out on behalf of DW.

-The results reveal a marked change in opinion since the start of April when another survey from Infratest dimap showed that over half of Germans (52%) were in favour of a continuation with Geisterspiele, while only 30% were against.
+The results reveal a marked change in opinion since the start of April when another survey from Infratest dimap showed that over half of Germans (52%) were in favor of a continuation with ghost games, while only 30% were against.

 In both cases, 18% of those questioned said they either didn't know or weren't interested in football.